-From a geological perspective, the Mariana Arc can be divided into three parts: the 'Southern Seamount Province' lies to the west of the older islands of Guam, Rota, Tinian and Saipan; the 'Central Island Province' includes the volcanically active emergent islands from Anatahan to Farallon de Pajaros as well as several seamounts; and the 'Northern Seamount Province' extends north of Farallon de Pajaros encompassing several more seamounts within Monument boundaries.17 The Mariana region formed at the eastern edge of the Philippine Sea Plate, at which subduction first began about 50 million years ago.
+From a geological perspective, the Mariana Arc can be divided into three parts: the Southern Seamount Province lies to the west of the older islands of Guam, Rota, Tinian, and Saipan; the Central Island Province includes the volcanically active emergent islands from Anatahan to Farallon de Pajaros, as well as several seamounts; and the Northern Seamount Province extends north of Farallon de Pajaros, encompassing several more seamounts within Monument boundaries.17

+The Mariana region formed at the eastern edge of the Philippine Sea Plate, where subduction first began 50 million years ago.
 The region underwent three stages of island arc volcanism and two stages of breakup.
-During each phase of breakup, there was a period of cessation of volcanism above sea level.
-The most recent break-up began approximately 10 million years ago and formed the backarc basin (the "Mariana Trough") west of the Mariana archipelago.18